Cadillac DPi-V.R Prototype Race Car

-The Cadillac DPi-V.R is propelled by a race-prepared, naturally aspirated Cadillac 6.2 liter V-8 engine that shares its inherent architecture with the LT4 V-8 engine powering the third-generation Cadillac CTS-V (640 horsepower) and LT1 V-8 engine in the fifth-generation Cadillac Escalade (420 horsepower).
+The Cadillac DPi-V.R was originally propelled by a race-prepared, naturally aspirated Cadillac 6.2 liter V-8 engine that shares its inherent architecture with the LT4 V-8 engine powering the third-generation Cadillac CTS-V (640 horsepower) and LT1 V-8 engine in the fifth-generation Cadillac Escalade (420 horsepower).

-The DPI-V.R’s engine produces approximately 600 horsepower in race-specification, which includes IMSA-mandated air restrictors and a max redline of 7,600 RPM.
-The engine transfers power to the rear wheels through a six-speed sequential paddle-shift transmission developed by X-Trac.
+This generation engine produced approximately 600 horsepower in race-specification, which includes IMSA-mandated air restrictors and a max redline of 7,600 RPM.
+The engine transfered power to the rear wheels through a six-speed sequential paddle-shift transmission developed by X-Trac.

 |Detail||Cadillac CTS-V||Cadillac DPi-V.R|